Have you ever wondered: What about poor, old Jacob Marley?

 A Christmas Carol is a ghost story and a Christmas story, but it could also be considered Science Fiction’s best-loved ancestor.

-As free speech advocate and champion of freedom of creative expression, I have chosen to exercise my right to let Art, in this case a deeply personal literary project of mine, to speak for my beliefs as citizen and parent, and to share as creative contributor my intention, which is to help foster conversations that can ultimately unite and carry us all forward – individually and together.
+As free speech advocate and champion of freedom of creative expression, I have chosen to exercise my right to express creatively, in this case via a deeply-held personal literary project of mine, which now exists to speak for my beliefs as citizen and parent.

 I like to say: The Arts are a Bridge between Man and Mankind.